JULIELab/jcore-base/jcore-xmi-db-reader/README.md

 This component employs this assembly step to read XMI annotation data, that is stored in the document database across different tables, back into a CAS instance.
 It is also possible to read complete XMI data without the assembly step (see the <code>ReadsBaseDocument</code> configuration parameter).

 ### Requirements and Dependencies
-This component requires a PostgreSQL database managed via the JeDIS project and populated by the `jcore-xmi-db-writer` component.
+This component requires a PostgreSQL database set up via the JeDIS project and populated by the `jcore-xmi-db-writer` component.

 ### Using the CR - Descriptor Configuration